 Lab News - we've been busy!!

-May 2014 - Jamal Murray, Michelle Oberndorf, Jake Stercula, Bonnie Kircher, and Michele Johnson are heading to Puerto Rico to study anole behavior and morphology.
+July 2014 - Jamal Murray, Michelle Oberndorf, Jake Stercula, Bonnie Kircher, and Michele Johnson have just returned from Puerto Rico, where they spent 6 weeks studying anole behavior and morphology.